HBClab/NiBetaSeries/docs/installation.rst

 Docker Container
 ----------------

-If you have administrative privledges on your workstation (i.e. are able to install software on your system), `Docker <https://docs.docker.com/install/>`_ is a great way to keep everything in the code environment constant/reproducible (not just the nibetaseries code).
+If you have administrative privileges on your workstation (i.e., are able to install software on your system), `Docker <https://docs.docker.com/install/>`_ is a great way to keep everything in the code environment constant/reproducible (not just the NiBetaSeries code).
 Once you have docker, you can download the NiBetaSeries docker image via:

 ::